What is DAS?

 There are 5 parties involved in DAS:

-- You: someone who has unsecured personal debts and has agreed to a Debt Repayment Programme (DPP) with a DAS approved money adviser
+- You: someone or a couple who has unsecured personal debts and has agreed to a Debt Repayment Programme (DPP) with a DAS approved money adviser.

 - DAS approved money adviser: who will provide additional debt advice and apply for a DPP on your behalf

-- Creditor: someone who you owe money to and has agreed or is obliged to accept payments under a DPP
+- Your creditors: someone who you owe money to and has agreed or is obliged to accept payments under a DPP

 - Payments distributor: who distribute the money gathered to creditors in line with the agreed DPP